Report: Mueller convenes grand jury in Russia investigation

 "We have been cooperating with Bob Mueller and his staff since the first of June because we’re trying to get this thing over and done with," he said.
 "With respect to news of a federal grand jury being impaneled, we have no reason to believe President Trump is under investigation."

-The use of a grand jury is part of the normal process of a complex investigation and it is a tool not just for hearing testimony but for ascertaining records from individuals or companies.
+The use of a grand jury is part of the normal process of a complex investigation and it is a tool not just for hearing testimony but for learning about and obtaining records from individuals or companies.
 It is a powerful tool prosecutors can use to seek indictments and subpoenas, and may be a signal Mueller's work is far from over.

 Trump has denied that he or any members of his team colluding with Russia during the 2016 presidential campaign.
 Officials in Moscow have also denied playing a role in Trump's surprise victory last November.